La Familia Burrón: Cristeta Tacuche

+Boba Licona

 Cristeta's personal assistant.
-She's just a minor character in the comics, but since is always present wherever Cristeta is, appears quite often although her participation in the stories is minimal.
-She's one of the few characters whose name actually means something.
-Her name is a mash up of "Boba" (dunce) and "Licona", a real Spanish surname, but when both words are pronounced together forms not by coincidence, the Mexican equivalent of "Dim Witt".
-Despite her name, she's an extremely effective assistant, that exceeds all expectations and has an extremely close relation with her boss, quite similar as Batman's butler Alfred.
+She's a minor character, but is always present wit Cristeta.
+Her name is a mash up of "Boba" (dunce) and "Licona", a Spanish surname.
+When both words are pronounced together, it forms the Mexican equivalent of "Dim Witt".
+Despite her name, she's an effective assistant that exceeds expectations.
+She has a close relation with her boss, similar to Batman's butler Alfred.